-Remuneration must not exceed the fees estimate without approval by the body which fixed the original basis of the remuneration.
-The request for approval must specify -

-- the reason why the liquidator has exceeded, or is likely to exceed, the fees estimate: - the additional work the liquidator has undertaken or proposes to undertake; - the hourly rate or rates the liquidator proposes to charge for each part of that additional work; - the time that additional work has taken or the liquidator anticipates that work will take: - whether the liquidator anticipates that it will be necessary to seek further approval; and - the reasons it will be necessary to seek further approval.
+- 7.1 Fees cannot be drawn in excess of the fees estimate without approval by the body which fixed the original basis of the fee.
+The request for approval must specify - the reason why the liquidator has exceeded, or is likely to exceed, the fees estimate: - the additional work the liquidator has undertaken or proposes to undertake; - the hourly rate or rates the liquidator proposes to charge for each part of that additional work: - the time that additional work has taken or the liquidator anticipates that work will take; - whether the liquidator anticipates that it will be necessary to seek further approval: and - the reasons it will be necessary to seek further approval.